Longboard vs Skateboard is not a moot point to me.

 The wheels of the skateboards generally don’t let them usable for the road trip but you can go for some stunt moves using the different obstacles or benches on the street.
 We call it grinding.

-So as you can see where the longboard is there to serve for longer trips, commuting, different style of riding like downhill, freeride, sliding as well as different tricks; the skateboards are only perfect for anything related to tricks.
+So as you can see where the longboard is there to serve for longer trips, commuting, different styles of riding like downhill, freeride, sliding as well as different tricks; the skateboards are only perfect for anything related to tricks.

 As you read already the purposes and applications of longboard and skateboard are different, hence it is quite obvious that the shape of these two types of boards is different as well.